NANOPHOTONIC-RESEARCH-SOCIETY-AT-PEC/STC_on_Integrated_Optics/README.md

   we highly recommend testing it before the meeting, our team is available   to help and schedule a live test with you.
   Just send us an email to atulgoyal.phdece17@pec.edu.in.
 - It is requested to keep your camera on during each session, for making the session more interactive.
+- All participants are requested to join atleast 10 minutes before the session starts.
 - Please note that all the participants should mute their microphone, when joining the meeting.
 - It is requested not to ask any questions during the session.
 If you have any question, then please note it down and ask at the end of session.
 - If you are facing a technical issue, use the chat to get help from the organizing team.